-In the peace treaties of 10 February 1947, Romania (Article 30(4)) and Hungary (Article 32(4)) assumed responsibility for the respective occupation currencies issued in their territories.
+In the peace treaties of 10 February 1947, Romania48 (Article 30(4)) and Hungary49 (Article 32(4)) assumed responsibility for the respective occupation currencies issued in their territories.

 The Allies shifted responsibility for occupation mark currency to Germany.
 A duty to this effect was imposed on Germany in the Allied Control Council Proclamation No. 2 of 20 September 1945 (Section VI, Article 20).
 In 1948, three western occupation zones witnessed a currency reform (in the eastern zone it took place later).
 It involved the exchange of occupation marks.
 The legal provisions introducing the reform considerably limited the amount of old currency that could be exchanged for a new one.
 Thus, it was not the German treasury, but rather the inhabitants of the German territory that directly bore the financial burden of the occupation issue.
 The currency reforms in Germany caused the occupation mark to disappear from circulation.
-Hence, responsibility for an occupation-legal situation.
+Hence, responsibility for an occupation currency is not covered by agreements providing for the duties of both German states in their changed-with respect to the period of occupation-legal situation.
 The question of responsibility for Allied marks must be considered closed.

-In Austria, the occupation schilling currency was withdrawn from circulation as early as in 1945.
-The so-called schilling law of 30 November 1945 provided for the exchange of occupation notes and coins for a new currency.
-The exchange covered only a part of the cash, the rest was deposited in accounts which were completely or partially blocked.
+In Austria, the occupation schilling currency was withdrawn from circulation as early as 1945.
+The so-called schilling law of 30 Novem-